bogyo/emails-input/README.md

 ### Build

 1. `npm run build`
-1. Built version will be found under `docs` directory (for github pages)
+1. Built version will be found under `docs` directory (for github pages, not configurable to different directory)